martinkersner/Image-Segmentation-Using-Genetic-Algorithm/README.md

 The length of vector is *L* * *n*, where *L* denotes *log*(number of gray levels) and *n* is the number of desired thresholds.
 Population is represented a matrix, where each row is single chromosome and number of rows corresponds to size of population.
 An initial population was randomly generated.

+In this part we also load a image for segmentation.
+Algorithm works only with grayscale images, so we always convert each image at the beginning before we start to work with it.

 #### Evaluation of fitness
 According to paper, which was mentioned above, evaluation of fitness should be performed with ratio between between inter-object variance and intra-object variance.